shubhransh99/Self-Help-Notes/template/notesTemplate.md

   - "Excuses are the nails used to build a house of failure."
   - Anecdote: Successful individuals credit their achievements to responsibility, not excuses.

+## Action Exercises:
+Take out a pen right now and write down your answers to the questions below.

   ## all above are just temporary notes based to give you example how to use markdown(.md) files as notes